 If you are a project manager who relied on a particular analyst to explain the most complex concepts to a demanding stakeholder with patience and understanding, you know what I mean.

-If you as a business stakeholder keep asking for your favorite business analyst to be assigned to all your projects because she could always understand your business problems and help you make informed decisions, you know what I mean.
+If you as a business stakeholder keep asking for your favourite business analyst to be assigned to all your projects because she could always understand your business problems and help you make informed decisions, you know what I mean.

 If you are a seasoned developer used to dealing with vague and ambiguous requirement documents, and you fondly remember that one analyst who always gave you precise and meticulously verified requirements and always found time to review them with you – you know what I mean.